SECQUOIA/exact_quadratic_hull/README.md

 - `n_disjuncts_per_disjunction_range`: Number of disjuncts per disjunction
 - `n_constraints_per_disjunct_range`: Number of constraints within each disjunct
 - `n_feasible_regions_range`: Number of feasible regions to ensure
-- `constraint_margin`: Constraint violation tolerance range
+- `constraint_margin`: Controls the "size" of the explicitly feasible regions
 - `ensure_positive_definite`: Set to `True` to generate convex (PSD) instances, `False` for non-convex

 After modifying these parameters, run: